DataOperationsIL/CommunityWiki/SalarySurvey2025.md

-## Our many thanks for enabling this survey go out to:
+### Our many thanks for enabling this survey go out to:

 - **The people who responded**.
 Thank you so much for sharing this info with us, if we had a way to know who you are we would thank every one of you personally.
 - [ChatGPT](https://chatgpt.com/) and [Claude](https://claude.ai/) for their marvelous assistance in putting this report together
 - Community members who created and contributed to this report: Danielle Menuhin, Noemie Guthmann, Ziv Tubi, Liz Polansky

-## Visit our [salary survey vibe coded app](https://data-operations-il-2025-salary-explorer-627943038990.us-west1.run.app/) to play with the data independently.
+### Visit our [salary survey vibe coded app](https://data-operations-il-2025-salary-explorer-627943038990.us-west1.run.app/) to play with the data independently.
 Tip: since we don't have a lot of data, pick 2-3 filters max, otherwise you'll probably not have data showing

+## Report Itself
 - General Overview

     This section refers to all data for global salary employees who responded to this survey.